Why do I get error "libssl.so.5: cannot open shared object file" when using the SQL Server ODBC driver?

 /usr/local/easysoft/sqlserver/bin/tdshelper

-Note If you only want to use the non-SSL version of the ODBC-SQL Server Driver and do not need to use tdshelper to assist you when creating data sources, installing the OpenSSL libraries is not necessary.
+Note If you only want to use the non-SSL version of the SQL Server ODBC driver and don't need to use tdshelper to assist you when creating data sources, installing the OpenSSL libraries is not necessary.